zzzprojects/docs/dynamic-linq.net/pages/getting-started/01-overview.md

 ## Install Dynamic LINQ Library

-To install Dynamic LINQ (`System.Linq.Dynamic.Core`) library, right-click on your project in Solution Explorer, and select **Manage NuGet Packages…**, and install the following package.
+To install Dynamic LINQ (`System.Linq.Dynamic.Core`) library, right-click on your project in Solution Explorer, and select **Manage NuGet Packages...**, and install the following package.

  - System.Linq.Dynamic.Core